chec/ui-library/README.md

 [View the Storybook app](https://chec-ui.netlify.app/)

-## Licensing

-Note that this project is not licensed intentionally.
-At the moment you will require explicit permission from Chec Platform Inc. to utilise this repo in your own projects.
-Please let us know if you're interested. hello@chec.io

-In the future we may add a license.

 ## Installation & Usage

 You can use either `yarn` or `npm` to install the `ui-library` and it's dependencies from this Github repo.